mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 EVENT_ERP_OUTPUT_MAILBOX_FIELDS allows plugins to add extra mailbox form fields.
 Its highly advised you use ERP_output_config_option for outputting the options.
+ERP_output_config_option is only meant to be used by the EmailReporting plugin or within by other plugins while this event is triggered.
 If you don't use that function you will need to structure the names of the input form fields yourself to the following format (brackets included): "plugin_content[plugin_get_current()][variable_name]"

+Two other events are available which perform the same function as their core mantis counterparts.
+But these are only triggered when a bug report or bugnote is added by EmailReporting.
+EVENT_ERP_BUGNOTE_DATA
+EVENT_ERP_REPORT_BUG_DATA

+Please consult the function within EmailReporting/core/config_api.php for functions which can help you to access mailbox information, including the possible fields you added with the EVENT_ERP_OUTPUT_MAILBOX_FIELDS event

 Included PEAR packages within this distribution are: